Chowka

+at the 65th Filmfare Awards South and won Best director (Tharun Kishore Sudhir).

 Plot

 1986 (Bangalore): Hakki Gopala is accused of murdering his gangster mentor Jayaraj's rival Sathyaraj and an SI, who were actually murdered by Jayaraj.

 1995 (Mysore): Krishna Rao, who is blamed for the murder of his pregnant friend Maria, who was actually murdered by his insane neighbour.

-2000 (Mangalore): Surya Shetty, who is dragged in a false murder case which arises political tension.
+2000 (Mangalore): Surya Shetty, who is dragged into a false murder case, which arises political tension.

-2007 (Bijapur): Mohammed Anwar, who is blamed for a bomb blast which is actually committed by Anwar's brother-in-law, who is actually a terrorist.
+2007 (Bijapur): Mohammed Anwar, who is blamed for a bomb blast which was actually committed by Anwar's brother-in-law, who is actually a terrorist.

-The friends are all linked with their only friend Manjunatha aka Manja.
+The friends are all linked with their only friend, Manjunatha aka Manja.

 2017: They all meet each other in Central Jail of Bellary.
-They meet a school teacher Vishwanath, who not only shows them hope but also stirs up a passion towards reform.
-They learn that Vishwanath was actually framed for the murder of his daughter Ramya.
+They meet a school teacher, Vishwanath, who not only shows them hope but also stirs up a passion towards reform in them.
+They learn that Vishwanath was actually framed for the murder of his daughter, Ramya.
 When they enquire, Vishwanath reveals that Ramya loved Anand, who is the son of MLA Krishnamurthy.
-This enrages Krishnamurthy and gets Ramya killed and blames Vishwanath for the murder.
+This had enraged Krishnamurthy and led to Ramya's death, the blame falling on Vishwanath for the murder.
 The four decide to help Vishwanath in his objective.

-After various twist and turns, They manage to escape from the jail by fooling the Jailor Indira Sharma, When they reach a dense jungle at night, The police arrive and a shootout ensues, in which Vishwanath is shot and taken to the hospital.
-The four reluctantly escape with the help of Manja and attacks Suvarna Vidhana Soudha premises in Belagavi, but with no harm.
+After various twists and turns, they manage to escape from the jail by fooling the Jailor Indira Sharma.
+When they reach a dense jungle at night, the police arrive and a shootout ensues, in which Vishwanath is shot and taken to the hospital.
+The four reluctantly escape with the help of Manja and attack Suvarna Vidhana Soudha premises in Belagavi, but with no harm is caused.